xmindltd/xmind-sdk-js/README.md

 The `xmind-sdk-js` is an official library that implemented a lot of functions to the same as the UI client. if you use UI client, you already know how to use this library.

-In order to use, there is a very important concept you should know that is everything is component and each component should have a unique title.
+In order to use, there is a very important concept you should know that is everything is component and each of component should have a unique title.

+All of the components will be connected like a Map-Tree.

 ## Getting started